How to design an art deco kitchen

 Hollywood glamour has a role to play in art deco; mirrored handles are a good fit, as well as traditional soft uplighting.
 Art nouveau was also a big inspiration – rejecting pastels and flowy material for bolder materials and block design.

-Whether you opt for a statement clock with trademark angular design, an opulent chandelier or a more modern light setting – which still catches the eye – remember that bigger is always better.
+Whether you opt for a statement clock with trademark angular design, an opulent chandelier or a more modern light setting – which still catches the eye – remember that bigger is always better when it comes to art deco kitchen decor.

 The spectrum of colours that signify art deco are rich and eye-catching – perfect for creating a striking kitchen design.
 Mustard yellow, teal, lavender, dark raspberry and muted navy all work in small pockets of colour, through accessories or as part of a tiling pattern.